 Creating a packing list for Italy can be a daunting task.

-Over 1000 Km long, Italy has a varied climate ranging from high mountains, to coastal areas and urban centers.
+Over 1000 Km long, and with a huge variety of places to see, Italy has a varied climate ranging from high mountains, to coastal areas and urban centers.

 It knows 4 different seasons, it requires the visitors to do a lot of walking and it is known for being one of the most stylish countries in the world, meaning you usually want to wear something nicer than tracksuits bottoms and sneakers.